Cyclone Gabrielle: Co-operation key for Coromandel

 Relative normality has returned and small businesses are hoping visitors know they are welcome after Tairua made national television news when roads left it temporarily cut off and without power for days.

-On Friday, Waka Kotahi continued to advise people to only travel if necessary, to make it as easy as possible for essential goods and emergency services to access affected communities and avoid unnecessary congestion, which slows down repairs.
+On Friday, Waka Kotahi NZ Transport Agency continued to advise people to only travel if necessary, to make it as easy as possible for essential goods and emergency services to access affected communities and avoid unnecessary congestion, which slows down repairs.

 Five days after the cyclone and with power, water and roads reinstated, one Tairua Airbnb operator said accommodation operators were having to accept cancellations despite roads reopening.